 SCHEDULE A PERSONALIZED, CONFIDENTIAL CONSULTATION:

-Please contact Dr. Jason Champagne at The Diamond Face Institute to schedule a personalized, confidential consultation with our facial plastic surgeon, Dr. Jason Champagne.
+Please contact Dr. Jason Champagne to schedule a personalized, confidential consultation with our facial plastic surgeon, Dr. Jason Champagne.
 During your consultation, Dr. Champagne will address your goals and answer any questions you may have regarding brow lift surgery or any other procedure we offer.